Linkage (mechanical): Analysis and synthesis of linkages

-The primary mathematical tool for the analysis of a linkage is known as the kinematics equations of the system.
+The primary mathematical tool for the analysis of a linkage is known as the kinematic equations of the system.
 This is a sequence of rigid body transformation along a serial chain within the linkage that locates a floating link relative to the ground frame.
 Each serial chain within the linkage that connects this floating link to ground provides a set of equations that must be satisfied by the configuration parameters of the system.
 The result is a set of non-linear equations that define the configuration parameters of the system for a set of values for the input parameters.

 Freudenstein introduced a method to use these equations for the design of a planar four-bar linkage to achieve a specified relation between the input parameters and the configuration of the linkage.
 Another approach to planar four-bar linkage design was introduced by L. Burmester, and is called Burmester theory.